MundoSDL/MidTerm-Project/README.md

 (3 hours later)
 the grid css did not work.
 i give up on About page for now.. ama focus on the Tickets Page

+i couldn't finish the Tickets page in time for the mid-term presentation.. but at least i have the blueprint ready in my head...Muahahahaha